 Each platform has something unique to offer and it’s up to you to decide which features suit your conversion needs.

 Final Verdict on Leadpages vs Instapage

-When you look at it from a broader perspective, it looks like both platforms are equal in terms of service and feature quality.
+When you look at it from a broader perspective, it looks like both platforms are equal in terms of and feature quality.